What exactly is Porteus Kiosk?

 Our project respects the privacy of kiosk owners and kiosk users.

 a) A system configuration tool is provided with the ISO and performs all system customizations on your own PC.
 Kiosk settings (including sensitive ones like ssh/vnc/wifi passwords, browser homepage, URL of the wallpaper, etc) are never transported over the network and stored on our servers.
-During installation the kiosk configuration file is encrypted by the wizard and embedded directly in the read-only ISO which is burnt on the hard drive.
+During installation the kiosk configuration file is encrypted and embedded directly in the read-only ISO which is burnt on the hard drive.
 This way the kiosk config can't be captured or malformed by 3rd parties.

 b) Porteus Kiosk looks after the kiosk users ensuring that none of their private data can survive the session.
 History is not kept, no passwords are saved and all caches are cleared once the browser is closed.